Po-wei/windows-10-pictures/readme.md

-#Windows 10 spotlight pictures
+# Windows 10 spotlight pictures
- get fullHD pictures from Windows spotlight!
+ Get fullHD pictures from Windows spotlight!

- 每次打開電腦 解鎖畫面的圖片總是很漂亮
- 如果能拿來做桌布，或是純粹來欣賞一定很不錯，在網路上找找資料後寫了一個C++ 小程式
- 執行後會在桌面上看到一個picture資料夾
+ Every time when I unlock my windows, there are always lot of fantastic scenery picture.
+However, after few days, they might be replace by some new photoes and I will miss them forever.
+In order to capture these great pictures, I search for some information on the internet(reference below) and design a small program to do the task for storing these beautiful pictures.

-#How to build
+# How to build ?
-* requirement:
- * bulid in the windows 10 environment.
+ * bulid in the windows 10 environment. (for the target win10 picture)
- * use C++11 standard. ex: std=c++11
+ * use C++11 standard

-#Notice
+# Notice
+ * This is only for individual uses and do not use these picture for profit and any illegal uses
- before you re-execute the program you should delete the original folder first!
+ * before you re-execute the program you should delete the original folder first

-#Some snapshot
+# Some snapshot
 ![demo1](https://github.com/Po-wei/windows-10-pictures/blob/master/demo/demo1.PNG)

 ![demo2](https://github.com/Po-wei/windows-10-pictures/blob/master/demo/demo3.PNG)